anagha-microsoft/databricks-workshops/general-workshop/ReadMe.md

 (i) Organizing data in the file system (ADLS gen2) - best practices, directory layout, mount storage etc<br>
 (ii) Load transaction data, reference data - persist to Parquet format, create external tables for the RAW zone<br>
 (iii) Transform data - cleanse, de-duplicate, apply business logic and derive/transform and persist to Parquet; Map disparate schemas to a canonical data model; Create external tables in the CURATED zone<br>
 (iv) Create denormalized, materialized views (tables) in Delta/Parquet and persist to CONSUMPTION zone of storage; The layer will give the best performance from a storage and query perspective.
-Create external tables on the datasets.<br>
+Create external tables on the datasets
 (v) Generate canned reports & visualization, and persist to Parquet to the DISTRIBUTION zone of storage<br>
 (vi) Integrate reports generated to a reporting datamart RDBMS<br>
 (vii) Create a batch job to automate report generation in Spark and and integration with reporting datamart for BI<br>